-We’re excited to share our top picks from the 2018 Blue Flag beaches list so you can start planning your next day out.
-From golden surfers’ paradises to hidden shingle coves, stunning dog walking spots and traditional seaside towns, there’s something for everyone on this year’s Blue Flag beaches list.
+With summer just around the corner, it’s time to pack your bucket and spade and head down to the beach.
+We’re excited to share our top picks from the 2019 Blue Flag beaches list so you can start planning your next day out.
+From the surfers’ paradise at Ruda to hidden coves on the doorstep of Challaborough Bay, stunning dog walking spots and traditional seaside towns, there’s something for everyone on this year’s Blue Flag beaches list.

 What is a Blue Flag Beach?

-Although we are used to seeing the sign at our beautiful beaches across the country, you may not know what it actually means to be a Blue Flag beach.
+Although we are used to seeing the flags flying at our beautiful beaches across the country, you may not know what it actually means to be a Blue Flag beach.
 In order to qualify for the prestigious Blue Flag award, beaches must meet the highest standards of safety and cleanliness as well as several educational and informative criteria.
-The prestigious mark given by this global programme guarantees the cleanest and safest beaches in the world.
+The prestigious mark awarded by this global programme guarantees the cleanest and safest beaches in the world.

 Ingoldmells South, Skegness

-The first beach on our Blue Flag beach list sits just a few miles north of one of the UK’s most famous holiday destinations.
+Next on our journey sits just a few miles north of one of the UK’s most famous holiday destinations.
 Not to be overshadowed by Skegness, Ingoldmells South is a beautiful sandy beach that’s popular with holidaymakers due to its proximity to the resort’s facilities.